 Cookie Monster is another freeloader.
 Here is a classic case of some googly-eyed moocher that has convinced himself cookies will be provided to him ad infinitum.
 And what happens if he doesn’t get a cookie?
 He flips out.

 This truly is Obama’s America.

-Under my administration, every muppet will have to make its own way without becoming dependant on the government.
-I understand in the short-term there will be problems, but so what if we don’t get all the letters?
+Under my administration, every Muppet will have to make its own way without becoming dependant on the government.
+I understand in the short-term there will be problems, but so what if we don’t get all the letters in the alphabet?
 Only one percent of them are important anyway.

 I like Big Bird, which is why I can no longer see him play the role of the victim.

 However, I don’t care much for Snuffleupagus.
-His name sounds arabic and I have yet to see him prove he was born on Sesame Street.
+His name sounds Greek and I have yet to see him prove he was born on Sesame Street.